 The film is certainly an inspiring watch and I would highly recommend it to all.
 It brings you so much closer to the band as it dives deep into the stories behind their music.
 My partner is now an adoring SIX60 fan and hasn’t stopped playing their tunes since the night of the premiere.
 It’s been 4 days.
 4 DAYS.
 Parnell and the wider production team, you’ve done your job!!

-SIX60: Till The Lights Go Out is in cinemas now – you can get tickets here.
+SIX60: Till The Lights Go Out is now available to enjoy at home on DVD, Blu-ray and Digital – You can get it here.